thwisse/thwisse/README.md

 - 🤝 Hi, I’m @thwisse !
 - 👀 I’m interested in computer science, programming, psychology, philosophy, sociology, science, art...
-- 🌱 I’m currently learning C Language as a computer language.
+- 🌱 I’m currently learning C and C# Languages as a computer language.
 Apart from that, I am learning English as human language :].
-- 💞️ I’m looking to collaborate on metaverse, AI and digital discussions.
+- 💞️ I’m looking to collaborate on metaverse, AI and digital discussions (discussion culture).
 - 📫 How to reach me ... you can reach me via e-mail. (thwisse@tutanota.com)
 - 👋 Byee !